ivan-m/graphviz/FAQ.md

 The important thing here is to ensure that your custom datatype has defined instances of `PrintDot` and `ParseDot`.
-Probably the easiest way of doing this is to have functions that convert between your type and `String` and let graphviz determine how to print and parse those.
+Probably the easiest way of doing this is to have functions that convert between your type and `String` or `Text` and let graphviz determine how to print and parse those.
 Here is an example of a more difficult type that should be printed like `"1: Foo"`:

 ~~~~~~~~~~~~~~~~~~~~ {.haskell}
 data MyType = MyType String Int